Royal Queensland Regiment: History

 The RQR was formed on 1 July 1960 as part of the reorganisation of the Citizen's Military Force, which saw all CMF battalions in each state amalgamated into state regiments.
 Initially, the regiment simply had a 1st and 2nd Battalion, which were established under the Pentropic divisional structure.
 It was initially designated as the "Queensland Regiment", but was granted the Royal suffix shortly after its establishment.
 Upon formation, the regiment was raised through the amalgamation of seven other regiments: the Moreton Regiment, the Darling Downs Regiment, the Wide Bay Regiment, the Byron Scottish Regiment, the Far North Queensland Regiment, the Kennedy Regiment, and the Capricornia Regiment.
 Through these regiments, the Royal Queensland Regiment traces its history through various units that were raised for service during the Boer War, World War I and World War II.

 To perpetuate the old battalions of the 1st and 2nd Australian Imperial Forces, the two battalions were renumbered as the 9th Battalion and the 31st Battalion.
 Three further battalions (the 25th, 42nd and 51st) were formed in 1965, when the Pentropic structure was abandoned with the 49th Battalion formed a year later.
 In 1985, the 51st Battalion was separated from the rest of the Royal Queensland Regiment and reformed as the 51st Battalion, Far North Queensland Regiment, while the 25th and 49th Battalions were amalgamated into a single battalion in 1997.
 The 31st and 42nd Battalions were amalgamated in 2008.
-All three of the regiment's current battalions form part of the Army Reserve's 11th Brigade, which forms part of the 2nd Division.
+All three of the regiment's current battalions form part of the Army Reserve's 11th Brigade, which forms part of the 2nd (Australian) Division.

 Since the late 1990s, the regiment's component battalions have deployed personnel in support of various overseas operations including Rifle Company Butterworth as well as deployments to East Timor, Solomon Islands, Afghanistan, Iraq, the Sinai, and various border protection operations.